johankirsten/ecmath/README.md

-# ellipticcurve
+# ecmath
 ## _Library for elliptic curve arithmetic_

-ellipticcurve is a library that implements the arithmetic to add two points on an elliptice curve and multiply a point on the elliptic curve with an integer.
+ecmath is a library that implements the arithmetic to add two points on an elliptice curve and multiply a point on the elliptic curve with an integer.
 The elliptice curve arithmetic is done over a finite field.

 ## Features